sergree/matchering/README.md

 ### python3-pip

 On some Linux distributions, **python3-pip** is not installed by default.
-For example use this command in Ubuntu Linux to fix this:
+For example use this command on Ubuntu Linux to fix this:

 ```sudo apt -y install python3-pip```